-4.62 NPPF paragraph 61 states that to support the Government's objective of 'significantly boosting the supply of homes', it is important that a sufficient amount and variety of land can come forward where it is needed.
+4.59 NPPF paragraph 61 states that to support the Government's objective of 'significantly boosting the supply of homes', it is important that a sufficient amount and variety of land can come forward where it is needed.
 To determine the minimum number of homes needed, strategic policies should be informed by a local housing needs assessment, conducted using the standard method in national planning practice guidance (NPPF paragraph 62).

-4.63 Policies in local plans and spatial strategies should be reviewed to assess whether they need updating at least once every five years and should then be updated as necessary

-(NPPF paragraph 34).
+4.60 Policies in local plans and spatial strategies should be reviewed to assess whether they need updating at least once every five years and should then be updated as necessary (NPPF paragraph 34).
 In addition, the NPPF requires local planning authorities to identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing (paragraphs 72 and 78).

-4.64 In the case of Horsham District Council, the present HDPF was adopted in 2015; it is therefore significantly over five years old and it does not take into account the standard method in its policies relating to the supply of new homes (specifically HDPF policy 15).
-Whilst the Council has submitted its new local plan to the Planning Inspectorate for examination, having regard to the provisions of NPPF paragraph 49, its policies should be given limited weight in the decision making process at this stage.
+4.61 In the case of Horsham District Council, the present HDPF was adopted in 2015; it is therefore significantly over five years old and it does not take into account the standard method in its policies relating to the supply of new homes (specifically HDPF policy 15).